Secondary School

 At St James Lutheran College, we acknowledge the unique needs of learners in the Middle School, and have therefore designed our curriculum program to meet the needs of adolescents for a sense of belonging and an inquiry-based learning environment, as well as opportunities to work as corporate beings in a group context and engage their creative sensibilities.

-The core curriculum offering in the Middle School comprises of;
+The core curriculum offering in Year 7 and 8 comprises of;

 • Christian Studies